orkoweb/forumoticons/README.md

 ## Security

 - Only `.png`, `.gif`, `.jpg`, and `.jpeg` files are allowed
-- A file size limit is applied to uploaded files
+- A file size limit is applied to uploaded files (max 100 KB)
 - Basic password protection is implemented for uploads
-- An anti-bruteforce mechanism limits the number of incorrect login attempts to protect access to the upload form
+- An anti-bruteforce mechanism limits the number of incorrect login attempts (3 maximum) with a 60-second blocking delay
 - Session cookies security (HttpOnly flag, secure flag with HTTPS, cookies-only sessions)
 - Enhanced filename validation:
-  - Transliteration of accented characters
+  - Transliteration of accented and special characters
   - Verification against forbidden filenames
-  - Protection against hidden files
+  - Protection against hidden files (starting with a dot)
   - Filename normalization
+  - Automatic name generation for invalid files
 - Separation of code and data:
   - Dedicated `/img/` directory for uploaded files
   - Protection against accidental system file overwriting
   - Automatic directory creation if needed
+- Complete image verification:
+  - Double MIME type validation with `finfo` (more secure than `mime_content_type`)
+  - Verification that the file is actually a valid image
+  - Strict control of the match between MIME type and extension
+  - Limitation of dimensions to a maximum of 100x100 pixels
+- Enhanced protection of the image directory via `.htaccess`:
+  - Complete disabling of script execution (.php, .pl, .py, etc.)
+  - Restriction to only allowed image types
-  - Added `.htaccess` file in the `/img/` directory to prevent malicious code execution
+  - Disabling PHP interpretation in the directory
+  - Prevention of directory listing
+  - Security headers to prevent cross-site scripting
+- Detailed error messages to facilitate diagnosis
+- Appropriate permissions on uploaded files (chmod 0644)

 ## License